MAKROFREEK/dotfiles.old/README.md

 # Dotfiles Post-Installation Script

-Welcome to the Dotfiles Post-Installation Script repository!
-This script is designed to streamline the setup process for your Linux environment after a fresh installation.
-It automates the installation of essential packages, configures system settings, and more.
+Welcome to my Dotfiles Post-Installation Script repository!
+This script is my trusted companion for setting up my Linux environment exactly the way I like it after a fresh installation.
+It's designed to automate the installation of packages, configure system settings, and handle various tasks, all tailored to my specific needs.

 ## Table of Contents